Click on any of the following links for information:

 Behavioral Intervention Team

 The Behavioral Intervention Team (BIT) is an advisory group to the Dean of Students focused on students of concern and those in crisis.
 BIT focuses on prevention and timely intervention before a crisis arises.
 BIT addresses issues of both undergraduate and graduate student populations.
-For more information about the BIT, visit: https://www.tamuc.edu/office-of-student-rights-and-responsibilities/behavior-intervention-team/
+For more information about the BIT, visit: https://www.etamu.edu/office-of-student-rights-and-responsibilities/behavior-intervention-team/

 Student Career Preparedness

-Programming throughout the year includes:
+Programming offered throughout the year includes:

-• Workshops, and in-depth career exploration events.
+- Career readiness workshops and in-depth career exploration events

-• Career and Internship fairs, industry panels, and networking events.
+- Career and internship fairs, industry panels, and networking events

-• Job search workshops focused on professional development, marketable skills, and career readiness.
+- Job search workshops focused on professional development, marketable skills, and career readiness

-Services available to all students include:
+Services available to students include:

-• Résumé and cover letter consultation.
+- Résumé and cover letter consultations

 Veterans and Military Services